GeoffreyFClark/Poker-Hand-Strength-Evaluator/README.md

 <br>

 ## UPDATE:
 Frontend is fundamentally complete.
 It takes user input for hand_cards and optional table_cards.
 Algo1 or Algo2 is called using these parameters to generate output.
+Created custom 2598960 datapoint dataset of all 5card hands along w their strength to use (Final texa hold'em poker hand is best hand possible using 5 cards among 2 hand cards + 5 table cards).

 TO DO: The plan is to implement Combinatorial Analysis algorithms to output a percentile for the user's hand among all possible poker hand combinations (taking into account 0 to 5 provided table cards).
 - Iterative Approach Using Hash Tables
 - Recursive Approach Using Graphs

-If 3 table cards are input along w the user's 2 hand cards, we can output an additional percentile based on the user's input vs the poker dataset of 5 card combos.